flatrick/graylog2_iis/README.md

 ## Pipelines

-In this example, I'm using two rules in two stages;
+In this example, I'm using one rule in one stage;
-1. The first one modifies the value log_timestamp so it's stored as a datetime object containing also containing timezone, I also change the timezone to my local timezone to make it easier to read
+1. It first modifies the value log_timestamp so it's stored as a datetime object, which means it also contains the timezone
+1. Then I change the timezone to my local timezone to make it easier to read for possible alerts in the future and store it in __log_timestamp__
-1. The second pipeline uses the now corrected log_timestamp as a source to set the field timestamp, otherwise timestamp will be referring to when Filebeats sent the event to Graylog and not when it actually happened.
-Since IIS can wait a while before writing to it's logfile, this means that the data we get will be slightly unreliable (and/or if Filebeat for whatever reason wasn't running for a while, all of the new events that it'll send later will have the same timestamp, even though the events could be from different days!)
+1. Lastly, using the corrected __log_timestamp__ as a source I set the field __timestamp__ to be the same but in UTC.

+If I don't do the last step, __timestamp__ will be referring to when Filebeat sent the event to Graylog and not when it actually happened.
+Since IIS can wait a while before writing to it's logfile, this means that the timestamp we get would always be slightly incorrect (and/or if Filebeat for whatever reason wasn't running for a while, all of the new events that it'll send will have the same timestamp for all events, even though the events could be from different days).

-### Set correct time for log_timestamps
+### Set correct time for log_timestamp and timestamp

-For the the first __Stage__ _(Stage 0)_, we will set the log_timestamp with the time converted to our own timezone _(Europe/Stockolm)_.

 *For this rule to work, __Pipeline Processor__ must run after __Message Filter Chain__ (edit this under __System - Configuration__ by pressing __Update__ below the table showing the current order and move __Pipeline Processor__ to after __Message Filter Chain__*

 This rule will
 - read all messages that are of type __iis__ and contains the field __log_timestamp__
-- parse the field to add it's correct timezone (UTC)
+- parse the field __log_timestamp__ to add it's correct timezone (UTC)
 - save the field with "Europe/Stockholm" as timezone in the format: yyyy-MM-dd HH:mm:ss +0100 (non-DST, +0200 when DST is in effect)
-- save the correct timestamp in the field timestamp as well to improve searching/indexing instead of storing time of ingestion by Filebeats
+- save the correct timestamp in the field timestamp as well to improve searching/indexing instead of storing time of ingestion by Filebeat

 ```
 rule "Set correct IIS log_timestamp and timestamp"